Steps to Enroll

 Students may still enroll in classes for concurrent credit either online or on one of ASU-Beebe's campuses if given permission by their school counselor.
 Students who wish to take concurrent classes that attend a non-partner high school will also need to complete the Concurrent Enrollment Verification form in addition to the Concurrent Enrollment Policy form.

-The amount/type of fees paid by students will vary depending upon which campus students attend for their classes.
 The tuition and fee rates for the current academic year may be found on the Cashier's Office page HERE.